smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2022/bingo_stats_rough_draft.md

 - **Exhalation** by Ted Chiang, read 30 times
 - **Stories of Your Life and Others** by Ted Chiang, read 16 times
-- TIE: **Sooner or Later Everything Falls Into the Sea** by Sarah Pinsker and **Her Body and Other Parties** by Carmen Maria Machado, read 11 times
+- TIE: **Sooner or Later Everything Falls Into the Sea** by Sarah Pinsker and **Her Body and Other Parties** by Carmen Maria Machado, each read 11 times
 - **How Long 'til Black Future Month?** by N.K.
 Jemisin, read 10 times
 - **The Last Wish** by Andrzej Sapkowski, read 9 times

-**TOTAL**: 634 books read, with 365 unique titles.
+**TOTAL**: 634 books read, with 355 unique titles.
 Skipped 53 times.
 Substituted 16 times.

 #### Most Read Authors

 - Ted Chiang, read 46 times
 - Andrzej Sapkowski, read 14 times
 - TIE: N.K.
-Jemisin and Ken Liu and Jonathan Strahan, read 13 times
+Jemisin and Ken Liu and Jonathan Strahan, each read 13 times
-- TIE: Sarah Pinsker and Carmen Maria Machado and Neil Gaiman, read 11 times
+- TIE: Sarah Pinsker and Carmen Maria Machado, each read 11 times
-- TIE: Gardner Dozois and Jim Butcher, read 9 times
+- Neil Gaiman, read 10 times

 **TOTAL**: 378 unique authors read.